Is Site Audit a Replacement for Semrush or Ahrefs?

 - Semrush/Ahrefs = ongoing SEO operations (keywords, ranks, backlinks)

-- Scan = deep technical audits (schema, accessibility, real device testing)
+- Site Audit = deep technical audits (schema, accessibility, real device testing)

 - Startups doing pre-launch technical audits